Rawlsian Assignments: Relation with rank efficiency

 for all ranks, $k$, with a strict inequality for at least one $k$.

 If an assignment is not rank-dominated by any other assignment, it is \textbf{rank efficient}.

 \end{definition}

-The previous definition is equivalent to the original of \cite{featherstone2020rank}, where the sum of the probabilities are computed from the most preferred object to $k$.
-The following example shows a problem where the Rawlsian assignment is not rank-efficient. \begin{remark}{A rank efficient assignment may not be Rawlsian.} \begin{proof} Consider the following problem:
+Definition \ref{featherstone} is equivalent to the original definition of \citeapp{featherstone2020rank}, where the sum of the probabilities are computed from the most preferred object to $k$.
+The following example shows a problem where the Rawlsian assignment is not rank-efficient.